After passing the PMP exam, a thought may come to mind. Should you go for the PMI-RMP certification? And does it have any value?

 The exam fee for PMI members is 520 USD and 670 USD for non-members.

 The PMI membership fee is 139 USD, so if you become a member of PMI and apply for the PMI-RMP exam, you will save 11 USD.
 Therefore, I suggest you get a PMI membership before applying for the exam and make use of the many benefits it provides.

 Benefits of a PMI-RMP Certification

-As per the PMI’s Pulse of the Profession edition 2015 findings:
+According to the PMI’s Pulse of the Profession edition 2015 findings:

-This certificate also makes you proactive in managing risks, improves your control of projects, minimizes surprises, minimizes losses, improves organizational resilience, and most importantly, it improves stakeholders’ confidence and trust in you and your organization.
+This certification helps organizations perform better.
+It makes them proactive in managing risks, improves the control of projects, minimizes surprises and losses, and improves organizational resilience.
+It improves stakeholders’ confidence and trust in you and your organization.